What Is Respiratory Syncytial Virus (RSV)?

 - Avoid close contact with others who are sick

-- Avoid touching the face, particularly eyes, nose, and mouth
+- Avoid touching your face, particularly eyes, nose, and mouth

 - Clean frequently touched surfaces (such as doorknobs)